Yam1x/c2pie/README.md

     -signkey  credentials/<private-key-filename>.pem \
     -out credentials/<certificate-filename>.pem
     ```
 > ⚠️ Remember to update environment variables to use your newly generated credentials.

 > You can change certificate's validity period with --days option at the last step.

 > Certificate Signing Request file (*csr.pem*) can be deleted after the certificate has been generated.

-### For production
+## Getting credentials for production

 🔸 Use a real document‑signing certificate (RSA‑PSS or ECDSA per C2PA);